Thousands of Possibilities!

 There is a master alphabetical list as well that lists all available badges.
 Keep in mind that some badges qualify for two or more Areas of Discovery depending on your focus.
 For example, if you earn the Biographies badge for Albert Einstein, it would fall under Science and Technology, while earning it for Vincent van Gogh would fall under Art.
 Many badges are written with general requirements that can be customized to earn very specific badges, such as our Animals or Book badge.
 All badges are custom made to order.
 The possibilities are endless!

-There are 3 sample badges at the top of each Area of Discovery that can be viewed for free.
+You can download sample badges from the Curiosity Untamed website as we use the identical badges.
 To view additional badges, you must purchase a membership to Frontier Girls.

 How to Earn Badges

 Each badge has two mandatory requirements for each age level and then a set number of optional requirements the girl may choose from to complete her badge.
 The number of optional requirements needed is dictated by the age of the girl.
 Of the mandatory requirements, the first is always to complete the mandatory requirements of all lower levels.
 This is to ensure that a girl builds her knowledge from the ground up and does not miss out on any important information.
 While some of the requirements may be overly simplified due to the fact that they were written with younger girls in mind, the knowledge or skill is just as important for the older girls and usually quite simple to complete.